That eerie shadow on the wall.

 We enjoyed the carnival and went back home the next morning.
 After some days, I returned to Delhi.

 One day I was busy studying when I saw a snake entering my room and hiding underneath my bed.

-Terror gripped me – I jumped out of the door and went straightaway to my uncle’s place.
-I came back the next day.
-Nothing was there under my bed.
+Terror gripped me—I jumped out of the door and went straightaway to my uncle’s place.
+When I came back the next day, there was nothing was there under my bed.
 But as soon as the night approached, there he was, again. 😯

 I went again to my uncle’s place.
 My grandmother was a little curious this time.
 She asked, “Have you ever offered prasad to Jhaar Deewan?”

 I recalled the incident when I had the opportunity, but I didn’t.